-Schedule Type of Green Building Features [2] Standard for the Design of High-Performance Green Buildings, American Society of Heating, Refrigerating, and Air-Condition Engineers, 2014, as amende d, or other appropriate ASHRAE standards, as amended.

-[3] Energy Standard for Buildings Except Low-Rise Residential, American Society of Heating, Refrigerating, and Air-Condition Engineers, 2016, as amended, or other appropriate ASHRAE standards, as amended.
+Schedule Type of Green Building Features [2] Standard for the Design of High-Performance Green Buildings, American Society of Heating, Refrigerating, and Air-Condition Engineers, 2014, as amended, or other appropriate ASHRAE standards, as amended. gs Except Low-Rise Residential, American Society of Heating, Refrigerating, and Air-Condition Engineers, appropriate ASHRAE standards, as amended.